microsoft/hands-on-lab-redis/docs/workshop.md

 To configure the Static Web App to use the new `/api/history` endpoint you will first need to get its full url.

-To do that, first head to the `history-func` Function App in the Azure Portal, then select the function `GetBrowsingHistory`.
+To do that, head to the `history-func` Function App in the Azure Portal, then select the function `GetBrowsingHistory`.

 ![GetBrowsingHistory in history-func](./assets/history-func-select-http-function.png)